Plan Safer Events

 This site is designed to help Alaskan event planners, venue owners, and gathering coordinators hold safer events by reducing the risk of spreading COVID-19.
 Examples of events and gatherings where it would be appropriate to implement these strategies include conferences, meetings, festivals, parades, concerts, sporting events, weddings, faith-based gatherings, and other types of assemblies.

-This website offers the most recent guidance from medical experts on ways to reduce COVID-19 transmission; as well as coronavirus mitigation plans and tools, templates, trainings, checklists, and links to other resources.
-Alaskans can request free individualized consultations and submit plans for review by our COVID-19 mitigation advisors.
-You do not need to ask the state permission to host a gathering.
-The state is not approving/disapproving gatherings.
+This website offers the most recent guidance as of June 2022 from medical experts on ways to reduce COVID-19 transmission; as well as coronavirus mitigation plans and tools, templates, trainings, checklists, and links to other resources.

 What is a Mitigation Plan?